utkarsh261/hungarian_bot/README.md

 # The Hungarian Bot

-An [OSDC Bot](https://github.com/osdc/bots) clone modified for the needs of Knuth Programming Hub's needs.
+An [OSDC Bot](https://github.com/osdc/bots) clone modified for the needs of Knuth Programming Hub's telegram group.

 To contribute, See contributing.md.